AlexNek/Blazor-for-You/bUnit/readme.md

 Other options like NUnit and MSTest?
 Sure, they’ve been around for a while, but they come with their own quirks.
 NUnit can struggle with managing test instances efficiently, and MSTest just doesn’t offer the same level of flexibility and ease of use.
 In the end, xUnit is simply a better fit for modern Blazor component testing.

-For a more detailed breakdown of why we chose xUnit over other options, see our comprehensive [xUnit vs. nUnit comparison](x-nUnit-Comparison.md).
+For a more detailed breakdown of why we chose xUnit over other options, see comprehensive [xUnit vs. nUnit comparison](x-nUnit-Comparison.md).

 ## bUnit